Epiq122/ecomm/ecomm-be/docs/project-documentation.md

 Provides REST endpoints for Product management:

 - `GET /api/public/products`: Retrieve all products with pagination
-- `GET /api/public/products/{productId}`: Get a product by ID
+- `GET /api/public/categories/{categoryId}/products`: Get products by category with pagination
-- `GET /api/public/products/category/{categoryId}`: Get products by category with pagination
+- `GET /api/public/products/keyword/{keyword}`: Search products by keyword with pagination
-- `POST /api/public/products`: Create a new product
+- `POST /api/admin/categories/{categoryId}/product`: Create a new product (admin only)
+- `PUT /api/admin/products/{productId}`: Update an existing product (admin only)
 - `DELETE /api/admin/products/{productId}`: Delete a product (admin only)
-- `PUT /api/public/products/{productId}`: Update an existing product
+- `PUT /api/products/{productId}/image`: Update product image
-- `GET /api/public/products/{productId}`: Get a product by ID
-- `POST /api/public/products/image/{productId}`: Upload product image
-- `GET /api/public/products/image/{productId}`: Get product image

-#### UserController
+#### UserController (Planned)

-Located in: `ca/robertgleason/ecommbe/controller/UserController.java`

-Provides REST endpoints for User management:

-- `POST /api/public/users/register`: Register a new user
-- `GET /api/public/users/{userId}`: Get a user by ID
-- `PUT /api/public/users/{userId}`: Update an existing user
-- `DELETE /api/admin/users/{userId}`: Delete a user (admin only)
-- `GET /api/public/users`: Get all users with pagination (admin only)
+Note: This controller is planned and not present in the current codebase.
+The following endpoints are subject to change and will be finalized upon implementation.

-#### AddressController
+#### AddressController (Planned)

-Located in: `ca/robertgleason/ecommbe/controller/AddressController.java`

-Provides REST endpoints for Address management:

-- `POST /api/public/addresses`: Create a new address
-- `GET /api/public/addresses/{addressId}`: Get an address by ID
-- `PUT /api/public/addresses/{addressId}`: Update an existing address
-- `DELETE /api/public/addresses/{addressId}`: Delete an address
-- `GET /api/public/users/{userId}/addresses`: Get all addresses for a user with pagination
+Note: This controller is planned and not present in the current codebase.
+Functionality and endpoints will be documented upon implementation.

 ### Security Components